 Fixed income - Investments in fixed income vehicles are comprised of domestic and global institutional pooled (commingled) funds which are classified as Level 2, based on multiple sources of information.
 These sources may include market data for assets from markets that are not active and/or quoted market prices for the same or similar assets in active markets.
-These investments are valued at quoted market prices which represent the net asset value of shares held by the Foundation at year end.
+These investments are valued at net asset value.

-Equities - Investments in equity vehicles are comprised of U.S., Global ex U.S., and Emerging Markets institutional pooled (commingled) funds which are classified as Level 2, based on multiple sources of information.
+Equities - Investments in equity vehicles are comprised of domestic and global institutional pooled (commingled) funds which are classified as Level 2, based on multiple sources of information.
 These sources may include market data for assets from markets that are not active and/or quoted market prices for the same or similar assets in active markets.
-These investments are valued at quoted market prices which represent the net asset value of shares held by the Foundation at year end.
+These investments are valued at net asset value.

 Hedge funds - Investments in an offshore fund (event driven/open mandate) for which there is no readily determinable fair value are classified as Level 3, as the valuation is based on significant unobservable inputs.
 These unobservable inputs are based upon the best available information in the circumstances and always include the investee's own data.
 The Foundation uses the net asset value of the hedge funds as fair value except where certain conditions exist.
-Investments in offshore funds (U.S. and global long/short, diversified arbitrage, event driven/open mandate, credit strategies/distressed and global macro) and a unit trust fund (event driven/open mandate), where the investee provides its investors with a net asset value per share (or its equivalent), are classified as Level 2.
-The fair value for these assets is estimated by adjusting the NAV provided by the investee for cash receipts, cash disbursements, and significant known valuation changes in market values of publicly held securities contained in the portfolio and security distributions through June 30, 2014.
+Investments in offshore funds (U.S. and global long/short, diversified arbitrage, event driven/open mandate, credit strategies/distressed and global macro), where the investee provides its investors with a net asset value per share (or its equivalent), are classified as Level 2.
+The fair value for these assets is estimated by adjusting the NAV provided by the investee for cash receipts, cash disbursements, and significant known valuation changes in market values of publicly held securities contained in the portfolio and security distributions through June 30, 2015.
+Due from fund manager represents an investment liquidated prior to year-end but the related proceeds had not been received as of June 30, 2015.